nimh-dsst/HPC_helpers/README.md

 `singularity run -B directory:/data bids-validator-1.2.4.simg /data`

-note: you must have access to /data/DSST/containers for the singularity command to work
+*you must have access to /data/DSST/containers for the singularity command to work*